-This course is a study of classic and modern Italian cuisine which will explore the diversity of Italian cuisine from one region of Italy to another.
+Lecture .75, Lab .75, Units 1 Grade or P/NP option This course is a study of classic and modern Italian cuisine which will explore the diversity of Italian cuisine from one region of Italy to another.
 Students will prepare various components of meals from each of the main regions of Italy.
-ADVISORY: CUL 102 or equivalent.